Top Disruptive Stocks of 2022 to Invest In

 Disruptive stocks go along with disruptive technology.
 Disruptive, for our purposes according to Oxford Languages, means radical change to an existing industry or market due to technological innovation.

-At the recent Investment U 2021 Conference, Quantitative Expert Nicholas Vardy quoted Clayton Christensen about the disruptive technology theory, saying…
+At the Investment U 2021 Conference, Quantitative Expert Nicholas Vardy quoted Clayton Christensen about the disruptive technology theory, saying…

 The theory describes the way a new product or service transforms the existing market—and eventually replaces and redefines the status quo—by bringing new simplicity, convenience and affordability.